maheeptathgur/test-app/replit.md

 - July 5, 2025.
 Moved Subscriptions back to main sidebar navigation - removed from workspace settings tabs and added as independent menu item with CreditCard icon in main navigation between Knowledge Base and Settings sections
 - July 6, 2025.
 Fixed syntax error in tool-config-screen.tsx that was preventing app startup - corrected JSX structure issues
 - July 6, 2025.
 Added connection status indicator to tool configuration screen - displays green/red status badge with connection details similar to Gmail config screen, shows "Connected to [Tool]" with reconnect button when active
+- July 6, 2025.
+Updated tool status system to three states: "Connected" (green indicator), "Connected But Errored" (orange indicator), and "Turned Off" (gray indicator) - removed "Disconnected" status as Connect button only appears in browse integrations for new tools
 ```

 ## User Preferences